Quick Answer: Why is my rabbit losing so much fur?

 If you have more than one bunny inside the same rabbit enclosure, watch for cuts, patches of pulled-out hairs, and scabs.
 These signs indicate severe fighting.

 Sometimes, there are no visible symptoms of shedding.
-If your bun loses hairs in volumes, it may be due to an underlying problem, such as hormonal imbalances or nutrition deficiency.
+If your bun loses hair in volume, it may be due to an underlying problem, such as hormonal imbalances or nutrition deficiency.
 Medical diagnosis is recommended to identify the issues.

 Diagnosis and Treatment for Abnormal Molting